Nik-Kras/Mafia_Oxford_Club/README.md

 1. Players
 * Filename: players.json
 * Description: A list of unique players.
+PS: Could be used to keep real name and username pairs
 * Purpose: Will be used to select a player from the list of all possible players to either add to the game or view their stats

 Example:
 ```json
 [